unS0uL/Spell_Rotation_Macros/README.md

 > [!IMPORTANT]
 > **Close the World of Warcraft!** before any file changes

+Download and install addons: Dotimer and Roid Macros.

 Download the file **macros-cache.txt**, and past it to your character folder:

 Rename your file **macros-cache.txt** to macros-cache.txt.bak or delete it.
 This file contains your macros for the character.
 ```
 D:\Games\WoW\WTF\Account\<ACCOUNT NAME>\Nordanaar\<CHAR NAME>